AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-38346-date-filters-not-working-properly-when-adobe-commerce-timezone-is-different-from-local.md

 ---
-title: "MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local"
+title: 'MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local'
-description: "The MDVA-38346 patch solves the issue where date filters are not working properly when the Adobe Commerce timezone is different from the local environment timezone.
+description: The MDVA-38346 patch solves the issue where date filters are not working properly when the Adobe Commerce timezone is different from the local environment timezone.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.9 is installed.
 The patch ID is MDVA-38346.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4."
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+exl-id: 221ac249-add3-46e9-b0da-688eacdb753e
 ---
 # MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local

 The MDVA-38346 patch solves the issue where date filters are not working properly when the Adobe Commerce timezone is different from the local environment timezone.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.9 is installed.
 The patch ID is MDVA-38346.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.